playbenny/benny_manual/docs/blockipedia.md

 - *at the moment learn mode works but the save/recall of learned drum templates isn't implemented.

+### utility.comparator
+- Comparator - tells you if one input is bigger than the other.
+Can also send out midi events when this changes, in one direction or other.
+The 'distance' output is high when the inputs are close and low when they're not, and makes a rounder sound when processing audio waveforms.

 ### utility.cv.scale.quantise
 - Quantises notes to the scales defined in the core.scales.shapes module.